-You might be recognizable with K-beauty products and/or a Korean skincare regimen.
-Regardless of your level of familiarity with K-beauty, you’re bound to have questions about it.
+You might recognizable K-beauty products or a Korean skincare regimen.
+Regardless of your level of familiarity with K-Beauty, you’re bound to have some questions about it.

-Yes, products claim to offer overnight peeling or quick redness relief.
-They acknowledged when skincare products are used to attain overnight effects, the results may not endure and, at worst, the products may harm the skin—which is far worse than having no effect at all!
+Products that offer overnight peeling or quick redness relief may not work, and, at worst, the ingredients may harm the skin—which is far worse than having no effect at all!

-In Korean skincare products, unusual ingredients such as snail mucin are used, as well as microneedles made from marine solids.
+In Korean skincare products, unusual ingredients such as snail mucin are used and microneedles made from marine solids.

-What does that mean in terms of products?
-To help your skin absorb hydration and nourishment and, you can use a variety of products, such as essences, serums, ampoules, and masks.
+What does that mean in terms of results?
+These ingredients help your skin absorb hydration and nourishment.
+From there, you can use a variety of products, such as essences, serums, ampoules, and masks.

 Korean women’s skincare routine in ten steps